ishaanjav/InfoSystemV1-Resident_Device/README.md

 **To use the app:** you simply have to clone this repository, open it in Android Studio, and run it on your Android device.
 **Once you have installed the app on your device, you can start using it without having to follow any additional steps.**

 Unlike some of my [other repositories](https://github.com/ishaanjav), this app does not use APIs like the Face API or Kairos's SDK for Android.
-However, it does use **Firebase**, *which you will not need to worry about because the connection to Firebase is already in `google-services.json`.
+However, it does use **Firebase**, *which you will not need to worry about because the Firebase connection is already in `google-services.json`*.